for Veterans and the Public

 You should never change the drug plan you're on without talking with your health care provider.
 This is a very important decision and one that must be made with your VA health care provider.

-Your provider also may want to change your medicine if you have side effects that are bothering you or if your lab tests show signs of ill effects of the HIV drugs (this is called drug toxicity).
+There are a few reasons that your provider may suggest you change your medicines.
+There may be a fixed-dose combination pill that could simplify your therapy.
+Or your treatment may not be working well enough and you may need different medicines.
+Or you may have side effects that are bothering you, or lab tests that show signs of ill effects from the HIV drugs (this is called drug toxicity).

 Before changing medicines, you and your VA provider should talk about: